Mr-Pepe/offline-model-based-rl/docs/get_started.rst

     python src/offline_mbrl/scripts/train_agent.py --env_name hopper-medium-replay-v2 --mode sac

 Most values are taken from the default trainer configuration and you can adapt them to your needs.
+You have to use one of the d4rl environment names although the offline dataset will not be used during online training.

 You can observe the training process by running::